ryardley/rxmsg/README.md

+# RxJS Message
-# Universal messaging wrapper for RxJS
+### A powerfully simple universal messaging wrapper for RxJS

 This library makes it easy to send messages in a distributed network transparent way via various brokers using RxJS streams.